Last reviewed on 1st September 2023 by Martin Alexander (Mortgage Advisor)

 Declined a buy to let mortgage?

 Sometimes mortgage applications will get declined.
 This could be due to having bad credit or not enough employment history.
-Issues such as these aren’t in fact the reason you’ve been declined.
-This is often because the mortgage was placed to an unsuitable lender or it wasn’t presented in the best manner.
+Issues such as these often aren’t the actual reasons why you’ve been declined.
+Declined applications are typically due to a mortgage being placed to an unsuitable lender or it wasn’t presented in the best manner.

 The market is packed full of lenders who all have different criteria.
 Just because one lender says no it doesn’t mean they all will.
 Our expert advisors have secured endless mortgages for those who have previously been declined.
 You can always make an enquiry with one of our experts who can talk you through everything.

 Speak to an accountant as UK tax laws are forever changing.
 This can have a direct impact on your buy to let income and a qualified accountant can demonstrate ways to structure your buy to let properties to gain additional tax relief.

 Speak to a specialist mortgage broker